Kamalisri29/Whatsup_Development/README.md

 # Whatsup_Development
-This repo is to develop a chat application.
+This repository is to develop a chat application.